jbmikk/dbcaster/README.md

 To achieve platform independence certain conventions must be followed, such as using ANSI SQL data types, which scripts will translate later into platform specific data types.
-All scripts use XSLT 1.0 transformations which are supported by most web browsers.
-You can also use any other XLST 1.0 processor.

-Currently the available scripts allow to:
+Currently the available scripts feature:

-*  generate DDL code for different RDBMSs.
+* generated DDL code for tables, primary keys and foreign keys.
+* support for different RDBMSs: MySQL, MS SQL Server, ANSI SQL.
-*  add support for new RDBMSs syntax using template files.
+* extensibility to add support for new RDBMSs syntax using template files.

+## XLST processors support

+All scripts require XSLT 1.0 and EXSLT.
+This features are supported by most web browsers among other XSLT processors.
+Currently this scripts have been tested with Firefox and Chromium, but you should be able to use any processor with the mentioned features.

+NOTE: If you are using Chromium you may have problems trying to use the files locally.
+To solve this you can either access the files through a web server, or start chromium with the --allow-file-access-from-files option.

 ## Getting Started